eesmer/DocAndTools/system-management/README.md

 # System Management
 This directory contains scripts for system administration, system control, and installations.<br>
-Of course you can, but the decision is yours!<br>
+Of course you can use, but the decision is yours!<br>

 ---